aragilar/dnd-flask/data/documentation/monsters.md

 #### Lair Actions

 If a legendary creature has lair actions, it can use them to harness the ambient magic in its lair.
-On initiative count 20 (losing all initiative ties), the creature can use one of its lair action options, or forgo using any of them that round.
+On initiative count 20 (losing all initiative ties), it can use one of its lair action options.
+It can't do so while incapacitated or otherwise unable to take actions.
+If surprised, it can't use one until after its first turn in the combat.

 #### Regional Effects